$ 3,392 – $ 6,890 12 month subscription license

 The Reality Modeling WorkSuite includes ContextCapture, ContextCapture Editor, and ProjectWise ContextShare.

 Produce 3D models of existing conditions for infrastructure projects, derived from photographs and/or point clouds.
 These highly detailed, 3D reality meshes provide precise real-world context for design, construction, and operations decisions throughout the lifecycle of a project.

 Extend the value of reality modeling data with ContextCapture Editor, a 3D CAD module for editing and analyzing reality data.
 ContextCapture Editor makes it easy to quickly manipulate meshes as well as generate cross-sections, extract ground and breaklines, and produce orthophotos, 3D PDFs, and iModels.
 Integrating meshes with GIS and engineering data enables intuitive search, navigation, visualization, and animation of information within the visual context of the mesh to quickly and efficiently support the design process.

 - SHARE with ProjectWise ContextShare

 Better collaborate when you share visuals of the 3D reality mesh with your teams.
-ContextShare extends Bentley's ProjectWise connected data environment to securely manage, share, and stream reality meshes, and their input sources, across project teams and applications increasing team productivity and collaboration.
+ContextShare, a cloud-based service, extends Bentley's ProjectWise connected data environment to securely manage, share, and stream reality meshes, and their input sources, across project teams and applications increasing team productivity and collaboration.
 It enables you to stream large amounts of reality modeling data without the need for high-end hardware or complex IT infrastructure.
 ContextShare is accessible through Bentley's software applications, such as MicroStation, Bentley Descartes, and much more.

 Learn more about ContextCapture.